1jour1vin

 Wine rated (2018 guide) 17/20 (Great wine)

-Its rich texture is proof of the Sauvignon's beautiful maturity, offering a well-rounded palate.
+Its rich body is a testament to the Sauvignon's beautiful maturity, resulting in a smooth, well-rounded palate.

 About the estate: